 Red wine is probably the most famous type of wine and their glasses tend to have wider and rounder bowls to increase the wine’s oxidation and enhance the flavor and aroma of the wine.
 They can range 8 - 22 ounces but the standard wine pour of red wines is 5 ounces.
-The purpose of the extra space given the standard of 5 ounces of wine is for the wine to breathe since reds are more bold.
+The purpose of the extra space given the standard of 5 ounces of wine is for the wine to breathe since reds are bolder.

-The Bordeaux wine glass has a tall bowl and has enough space within to enable the wine to be swirled.
+The Bordeaux wine glass has a tall bowl and has enough space for the wine to be swirled.
 It measures 21-22 ounces and it is about 8 inches tall and 3.8 inches wide for both the base and bowl.
 They are designed for full-bodied, heavier red wines such as Cabernet Petite Sirah, Cabernet Sauvignon, Cabernet Franc, and Malbec and Merlot.
 Because it is a tall glass, it directs the wine to the mouth instead of letting it stay on the tongue.
 This is a good feature because you get all the flavor without it turning bitter.

 The shape of the bowl also allows younger wines to breathe and also helps reduce the effects of tannins (responsible for making the wine bitter and astringent) since it indeed directs the wine at the back of the tongue.
-The height is ideal in a way that it enables the ethanol to dissipate on the nose and allows more oxygen to lessen the effect of the tannis.
+The height is ideal in a way that it enables the ethanol to dissipate on the nose and allows more oxygen to lessen the effect of the tannins.

 Designed for more delicate wines such as Pinot Noir, Beaujolais, red Burgundy, and Dolcetto, the Burgundy glass has a wider bowl measuring around 4 - 5 inches and its rim is smaller and thinner.
 Its stem has the right height to still support the bowl and you can still swirl it around.
-The glass is about 9 inches tall and has the capacity of 21 - 25 ounces.
+The glass is about 9 inches tall and has a capacity of 21 - 25 ounces.